raisulru/key-value-store/README.md

 - Create virtualenv (I used pipenv)
 - Run `pipenv shell` and `pipenv install`
 - Run in your console `./runserver`
+- If you don't find `runserver` in your terminal then it will be a permission issue.
+Solve it by running `chmod a+x ./runserver`.
 - For running test run command `python manage.py test`